Estimation of Energy-dissipation Lower-bounds for Neuromorphic Learning-in-memory: Discussion

 \section{Discussion}

-In this paper we presented the energy-dissipation estimates for LIM that are model-agnostic and depends only the training $\#FLOPs$, the number of model parameters $M$, the precision of memory retention $\delta$ and a hyperparameter $\gamma$ that models the decay in the update-rate schedule.
-In particular Eq.~\ref{eq_masterEq} describes how the memory energy barrier height is connected to two important parameters: (a) the parameter update rate; and (b) the learning rate, both of which determine two of the three performance walls, namely, the {\it update-wall} and the {\it consolidation-wall}.
-For instance, the {\it update-wall} is reflected in the profile of the update-rate $R_n$ for each of the parameters, and Eq. \ref{eq_masterEq} shows how a specific update-profile $R_n$ can be achieved by modulating the barrier-profile the {\it learning-in-memory} paradigm.
+In this paper we presented the energy-dissipation estimates for LIM that are model-agnostic and depends only on the training $\#FLOPS$, the number of model parameters $M$, the precision of memory retention $\delta$ and a hyperparameter $\gamma$ that models the decay in the update-rate schedule.
+In particular Eq.~\ref{eq_energyEpsDelta-2} describes how the memory energy barrier height is connected to two important parameters: (a) the parameter update rate; and (b) the learning rate, both of which determine two of the three performance walls, namely, the {\it update-wall} and the {\it consolidation-wall}.
+For instance, the {\it update-wall} is reflected in the profile of the update-rate $J_n$ for each of the parameters, and Eq. \ref{eq_energyEpsDelta-2} shows how a specific update-profile $J_n$ can be achieved by modulating the barrier-profile in the {\it learning-in-memory} paradigm.
 Similarly, the learning rate $\epsilon_n$ determines the {\it consolidation-wall}.
 Several adaptive synaptic models have been proposed~\cite{Fusi2005FusiSynapse,Kirkpatrick2017CatastrophicForgetting} that show how a specific learning-rate profile can lead to optimal information transfer rate between short-term and long-term memories.
-In the LIM paradigm, the mechanism by which external energy is dissipated to drive the memory/synaptic updates determines the two key variants of LIM, namely LIM$_A$ and LIM$_B$.
-In LIM$_A$, like a Lyapunov system, the network or the algorithmic gradient is source of energy and determines the dynamics.
-In LIM$_B$ the energy is dissipated at each step to overcome the time-varying energy barrier.
-As a result of this key difference there is an energy dissipation trade-off between the two variants as the update rate decreases with different decay rates (determined by hyperparameter $\gamma$).
-As $\gamma \rightarrow 0$, it takes more LIM updates to reach a fixed number of training $\#FLOPs$, therefore, for LIM$_A$ the energy dissipation per update can be pushed to zero.
-This is evident from Eq.~\ref{eq_EtotalA_ex} for $\gamma \rightarrow 0$, where $\zeta(1+\gamma) \rightarrow \infty$.
-For LIM$_B$, the energy per update is lower bounded by the Landauer limit $kT \log(2)$ and the energy dissipation increases as $\gamma \rightarrow 0$, as evident from Eq.~\ref{eq_EtotalB_ex2}.
-For LIM$_B$, the energy dissipation decreases with an increase in $\gamma$ and for brain-scale AI workload, it is more energy efficient than LIM$_B$ and the conventional digital computing approaches.
-However, in LIM$_B$ energy estimation we have ignored some practical constraints.
-Larger values of $\gamma$ or a faster update-rate decay implies that a higher $R_{max}$ is needed to satisfy the computational constraint~\ref{methods_eq_constraints_R}.
-In practice, the maximum update rate $R_{max}$ is determined by the maximum switching frequency ($f_T$) of a physical switching devices.
-For example, silicon-germanium heterojunction bipolar transistor~\cite{Chakraborty2014SiGeHBT} and an ultrafast optical switch~\cite{Hui2023UltrafastOptics} can exhibit maximum switch-rates close to \SI{1}{\tera\hertz}, equivalently, $R_{max} \approx 10^{12}s^{-1}$.
+In the LIM paradigm, the mechanism by which external energy is dissipated to drive the memory/synaptic updates is determined by the gradients provided by the learning algorithm.
+Like a Lyapunov system, the network or the algorithmic gradient is source of energy and determines the dynamics. {From a thermodynamic computing point of view, the system (or memory) is initialized in a low-entropy state and is guided towards the final state through thermal fluctuations and by energy-barrier modulation.} Thus, like Fig.~\ref{fig_4}(F), {the energy, memory and compute functions are all integrated, a concept originally proposed by Feynmann and Bennett}~\cite{FeynmanCompute1998Feynman,Bennett1982}. {Unlike a traditional computing that requires periodic resets and where entropy production leads to unavoidable energy-loss}~\cite{Wolpert_2020,doi:10.1073/pnas.2321112121}, the LIM approach is a single-shot computation without any resets.
+However, in estimating energy-dissipation for LIM, we have ignored some practical constraints which we point out here.
+We have assumed that the energy-barrier modulation trajectory is pre-determined which then leads to the desired final state (result of the computation).
+In practice, it might not be possible to achieve this and would require dissipating additional energy in learning or adapting the modulation procedure. ({Secondly, we have assumed that the energy used to change the energy-barrier height is unrecoverable, resulting in the static term in Eq.~\ref{eq_main_Etotal_general}.
+In practice, the energy dissipated due to barrier modulation could be recovered but is challenging and would incur additional energy cost.} We have also assumed that the reservoirs driving the memory elements do not dissipate energy which in practice is also difficult to achieve.
+Larger values of $\gamma$ or a faster update-rate decay implies that a higher $J_{max}$ is needed to satisfy the computational constraint for the training to terminate, i.e., the update-rate $J_n$ should also decay asymptotically to zero.
+In practice, the maximum update rate $J_{max}$ is determined by the maximum switching frequency ($f_T$) of a physical switching devices.
+For example, silicon-germanium heterojunction bipolar transistor~\cite{Chakraborty2014SiGeHBT} and an ultrafast optical switch~\cite{Hui2023UltrafastOptics} can exhibit maximum switch-rates close to \SI{1}{\tera\hertz}, equivalently, $J_{max} \approx 10^{12}s^{-1}$.